primer/octicons/lib/jekyll-octicons/README.md

     {% octicon alert height:32 class:"right left" aria-label:hi %}
     ```

-The minimum CSS you'll need in your jekyll site is in the [octicons][octicons] repository.
-You can also npm install that package and include `build/octicons.css` in your styles.
+We recommend including the CSS in the [octicons_node](../octicons_node/) module.
+You can also npm install that package and include `build/build.css` in your styles.

 ## Documentation

-For a full list of options available, see the [octicons_gem documentation](https://github.com/primer/octicons_gem#documentation)
+For a full list of options available, see the [octicons_gem documentation](../octicons_gem/#documentation)

 ## License